 When opening (or creating) a workflow, the first view you will see is a table view.
 The table view is composed of multiple fields.
 Some of these fields are special and automatically created, while others are custom fields you can create based on your use case.

-By default, there are four special fields that are included in for all workflows:
+By default, there are four special fields that are included in all workflows:

-Assigned To is used for task tracking purposes, to specific which collaborator is assigned to the task.
+Assigned To is used for task tracking purposes, to specify which collaborator is assigned to the task.

 Stage represents the current stage of any given task throughout the workflow.

-Created on is a non-editable field which represents when a task was created.
+Created on is a non-editable field that represents when a task was created.

-Updated On is a non-editable field which represents the last time a task was updated.
+Updated On is a non-editable field that represents the last time a task was updated.

 At any given time, you can show or hide these fields if they are not relevant to your workflow.